-RLST 150: Introduction to the Hebrew BibleThe purpose of this course is to survey the various genres of the Hebrew Bible, including narrative, law, poetry, historiography and prophecy.
+RLST 150: Introduction to the BibleThe purpose of this course is to survey the various genres of the Bible, including narrative, law, poetry, historiography and prophecy.
 The main focus of the course will be a close reading of primary texts in order to familiarize students with major themes and scholarly debates.
 All readings are in English.

 RLST 191: Directed Study in Religious StudiesDirected study follows a syllabus set primarily by the instructor to meet the needs or interests of an individual student or small group of students.
 The main goal of directed study is knowledge or skill acquisition, not research or creative work.